nmharmon8/TheAdventuresOfAliceAndBobPosts/posts/e8d8b0ee-1d6c-4c70-b98d-3c2a8ea9a2ae.md

 1. Signature is Correct
 2. Inputs are unspent
-3. The sum of the outputs
+3. The sum of the inputs are equal to the sum of the outputs plus the fees

+If